+Droughts

-Droughts: The term 'drought' is applied to an extended period when there is a shortage of water availability due to inadequate precipitation, excessive rate of evaporation and over-utilisation of water from the reservoirs and other storages, including the ground water.
+The term 'drought' is applied to an extended period when there is a shortage of water availability due to inadequate precipitation, excessive rate of evaporation and over-utilization of water from the reservoirs and other storages, including the ground water.

 Drought is a complex phenomenon as it involves elements of meteorology like

 - 1. Precipitation

 - 2. Evaporation,

 - 3. Evapotranspiration,

 - 4. Ground water,

 - 5. Soil moisture,

-- 6. Storage of water,
+- 6. Storage

 - 7. Surface run-off,

-- 8. Agricultural practices, particularly the types of crops grown,
+- 8. Agricultural practices, particularly the types of crops grown, socio-economic practices and ecological conditions.

-- 9. Socio-economic practices

-- 10. Ecological conditions.